Poole's Land: Demise

 In 2013 founder Poole was diagnosed with prostate cancer.
 This, coupled with a general feeling of being "burnt out" by 30 continuous years of running the community, resulted in Poole placing the property up for sale in 2018, hoping to secure a price of $2 million to $3 million.
 It was Poole's ambition to use these profits to purchase a 160 acre lot on nearby Long Beach in order "to solve the staff-accommodation problem and the homelessness".

 By 2019, local authorities had begun to apply fines to Poole's Land for violating zoning bylaws, which in turn resulted in most of the permanent structures on the site having to be dismantled or destroyed.
 In the midst of the global COVID-19 pandemic, Poole's Land was declared "permanently closed" as of March 2020.

 On June 25, 2020, Manisha Krishnan, a journalist from Vice magazine who had written a number of articles about Poole's Land as well as created a short documentary about it, wrote an article stating that Poole had died on June 16, 2020.
 He was 68 years old.

+Legal dispute

+Following the death of Michael Poole, legal possession of Poole's land was contested between his daughter Lilly Woodbury and a former romantic partner of Poole's, Sandra Gloria Varga.
+Varga claimed to be Poole's common law wife due to a purported relationship spanning between 2008 and 2015, and thus entitled to inherit Poole's Land following his death.
+However, In July 2023 a British Columbia Supreme Court Judge dismissed Varga's claim.